 iPhone app | Blackberry app | Android app

 Snow Routes are located on major roadways, collector roads and most bus routes.
-Snow Routes can be identified throughout the city by blue signs with a white snowflake icon.
+Snow Routes can be identified throughout the city by blue signs with a white snowflake.
 Watch for these signs in your community.
 A detailed online interactive map

 Benefits of Snow Routes

-The parking ban will allow plows to clear the snow from curb to curb safely and efficiently, and will eliminate several problems, such as snow building up beside parked cars and being moved back onto the road, as well as reduced road widths due to snow accumulating next to parked cars.
+The parking ban allows plows to clear the snow from curb to curb safely and efficiently, and eliminates several problems, such as snow building up beside parked cars and reduced road widths due to snow accumulations.

-Snow Route parking restrictions are expected to reduce plowing times.
-They will not only help The City remove snow from major traffic routes more effectively, but also allow crews to start snow clearing residential routes faster.
-This will benefit all Calgarians and will help make travel safer for everyone this winter.
+Parking bans not only help The City remove snow from major traffic routes more effectively, but also allow crews to start snow clearing residential routes faster.
+This benefits all Calgarians and helps make travel safer for everyone.

 The Road Conditions map shows the GPS locations of snow plows and sanders and the current road plowing status.